sigasi/sigasi_insights/content/opinion/emacs/emacs-syntax-errors.md

 loop.
 As soon as you type an error, you get a chance to fix it.
 This takes less time and effort because you do not need to make a mental context switch.
-Engineers understand the positive implications of a “shorter feedback loop”.
+Engineers understand the positive implications of a "shorter feedback loop".

-But even my kid’s kindergarten teacher (who is smart, but not very technological) remembers older word processing software.
+But even my kid's kindergarten teacher (who is smart, but not very technological) remembers older word processing software.
 This is how it used to work: First, you write a letter.
 Then, you run the spell checker.
 Each time you encounter misspelled word, you have to read the